Sanmitha-Sadhishkumar/strman/working_folder/readme.txt

 #the readme.md inside the repo is the long desription, should modify it after viewing some examples
 #i have applied the license to the main license file
 #setup.py from python website is better i thought so i placed it in main
+#WE HAVE TO MODIFY THE MAIN CODE FROM A SINGLE FILE TO CLASS FILES